copev313/Chatbot-Using-Deep-Learning/README.md

 # Chatbot-Using-Deep-Learning
- A chatbot that implements machine learning and natural language processing.
-We use Keras, Tensorflow and NLTK to recongize the user's intent and generate the appropriate response.
+ We use Keras, Tensorflow and NLTK to recognize the user's intent and generate the appropriate response.

 ## Getting Started
  Create a virtual environment and install the requirements: